learn-co-students/js-rails-as-api-rendering-related-object-data-in-json-v-000/README.md

 In the next part of this lesson, we'll add a controller action for this `Sighting` resource, so this time, rather than using `model` to create our files, we can use the `resource` generator.
-In addition to this, since we have two existing resources we're connecting, we can use the `references` keyword when listing them, and Rails will automatically connect them:
+In addition, since we have two existing resources we're connecting, we can use the `references` keyword when listing them, and Rails will automatically connect them: